Early Learning Connection

 Elements of the Early Learning Connection professional development system to support a well-qualified and skilled workforce across a range of programs and services include:

-A core body of knowledge identified in the Early Childhood Core Competencies and the School-Age and Youth Development Core Competencies;
+- A core body of knowledge identified in Nebraska’s Core Competencies for Early Childhood Professionals and the School-Age and Youth Development Core Competencies;

-Early Learning Guidelines (Birth to Three, Three to Five, and Kindergarten) that are aligned to the K-12 school standards;
+- Early Learning Guidelines: Nebraska’s Birth to Five Learning and Development Standards that are aligned to the K-12 school standards;

 The Early Learning Connection is supported with resources from the federal Child Care and Development Fund, IDEA Part C, IDEA Part B-619 and other public and private funding.